mroonga/mroonga/doc/source/reference/server_variables.rst

 mroonga_dry_write
 -----------------

-Whether really write data to groonga database or not.
-The default value is ``OFF`` that means data are really written to groonga database.
+Whether really write data to Groonga database or not.
+The default value is ``OFF`` that means data are really written to Groonga database.
 Usually we don't need to change the value of this variable.
-This variable is useful for benchmark because we can measure processing time MySQL and mroonga.
-It doesn't include groonga's processing time.
+This variable is useful for benchmark because we can measure processing time MySQL and Mroonga.
+It doesn't include Groonga's processing time.

-Here is an example SQL to disable writing data to groonga database::
+Here is an example SQL to disable writing data to Groonga database::

   mysql> SHOW VARIABLES LIKE 'mroonga_dry_write';